Culture of Syria: Poetry

-Music
+Music and dance

 Syria's capital, Damascus, has long been one of the Arab world's centers for cultural and artistic innovation, especially in the field of classical Arab music.
 In 1947 The eastern music Institute was established, in 1961 - a music school which developed until it was possible to establish in year 1990 a High Institute of Music in Damascus.
 Syria has also produced several pan-Arab stars.
 Asmahan, Farid al-Atrash and singer Lena Chamamyan.
 The city of Aleppo is known for its muwashshah, a form of Andalous sung poetry popularized by Sabri Moudallal, as well as popular stars like Sabah Fakhri.

 Syria's folk music is for the most part based on the oud, the ney and lap-held drums, with little if any vocal accompaniment.
 In Nomadic regions, Bedouin music which is based on the Mizmar and Rebab is popular.

 Modern Syrian music notably contrasts folk music.
 It uses an orchestra of mostly European instruments with one lead vocalists and a backup chorus.
 This type of music is widespread, especially among young people, including Assala Nassri, Farid al-Atrash, Fahd Ballan, Sabah Fakhri, Mayada El Hennawy, Rushwan al-Deek and George Wassouf.

 Syria was one of the earliest centers of Christian hymnody, in a repertory known as Syrian chant, which continues to be the liturgical music of some of the various Syrian Christians.
 Also, there was a former distinctive tradition of Syrian Jewish religious music, which still flourishes in the Syrian-Jewish community of New York.

 One of the most popular dances in Syria is the Dabkeh, a folk dance combining circle dancing and line dancing formed from right to left and headed by a leader which alternates between facing the audience and other dancers.
 It is mostly performed at weddings and other joyous occasions.
 Other popular folklore dances include the "Arāḍa" (Arabic: عراضة), a dance performed with swords as well as oriental dance for women.